A large steel water tank being inspected with a drone

 Deliverables

-In conclusion, the use of a confined space drone for the inspection of the above ground galvanized steel water tank proved to be an effective, efficient, and safe method.
+The use of a confined space drone for the inspection of the above ground galvanised steel water tank proved to be an effective, efficient, and safe method.
 The drone was able to capture high-resolution images and videos of the tank's exterior and interior, which allowed the inspector to identify any visible damage, corrosion, or structural issues.
 The use of the drone also saved time and reduced the risk to workers, which is crucial in confined space inspections.
 The success of this case study demonstrates the potential of drones in confined space inspections, and their ability to improve safety, efficiency, and accuracy in various industries.

 Missing Bolt on tank inspection